17 Popular Foods & Drinks You Must Try When In Antigua

 Photo credit: Brent Hofacker/Shutterstock.com

-If you’re vacationing with kids and trying to get them to be more open minded to trying authentic Antiguan food, you can start with something like peanut brittle, which is a simple dessert that includes caramelized sugar and peanuts.
+If you’re vacationing with kids and trying to get them to be more open-minded to authentic Antiguan food, you can start with something like peanut brittle, which is a simple dessert that includes caramelized sugar and peanuts.
 You’ll find it being sold in the form of bars or chunks at most local markets.

 Antiguan Bread Pudding